US Toll Free Call/Text:

 The results of the NIH DREAM study contradict the findings of the study on Viagra and Alzheimer’s.

-NIH researchers determined that Viagra (Sildenafil) and Cialis (Tadalafil) may not be suitable drug candidates for treating dementia.
-Neither do they reduce the risk of Alzheimer’s disease or related dementias.
+NIH researchers determined that Viagra (Sildenafil) and Cialis (Tadalafil) may not be suitable drug candidates for treating Dementia.
+Neither do they reduce the risk of Alzheimer’s disease or related Dementias.

 Should I take Viagra for Alzheimer’s disease